LogosLink User's Manual · LogosLink version 2.0.0

 Similarly, an author can be linked to:

-• An agent, indicating that the author is considered to be a member or representative of the agent.
+• One or more agents, indicating that the author is considered to be a member or representative of these agents.

 Linking to positions

-Any element that links to a position does it via an adherence.
+Any element that links to positions does it via adherences.
 An adherence captures whether the element supports or opposes the position, and to what degree.

 For example, a particular proposition in an argumentation model could be linked to a position in the embedded context to show that this proposition moderately supports the position, or strongly opposes it, among other possibilities.